2010 Serbian local elections

 A small number of municipalities in Serbia held local elections in 2010.
-These were not part of the country's regular cycle of local elections but instead took place in certain jurisdictions where either the local government had fallen or the last local elections for four-year terms had taken place in 2006.
+These were not part of the country's regular cycle of local elections but were instead held in certain jurisdictions where either the local government had fallen or the last local elections for four-year terms had taken place in 2006.

 All local elections in 2010 were held under proportional representation.
-Mayors were not directly elected but were instead chosen by elected members of the local assemblies.
-Parties were required to cross a five per cent electoral threshold (of all votes, not only of valid votes), although this requirement was waived for parties representing national minority communities.
+The Mayors were not directly elected but were instead chosen by elected members of the local assemblies.
+Parties were required to cross a five percent electoral threshold (of all votes, not only of valid votes), although this requirement was waived for parties representing national minority communities.